jeffreyvicente/01-horiseon-s3-homepage-update/README.md

 A marketing agency's existing original codebase has been refactored to make it more accessible.
-Consolidated CSS selectors and properties, and organized them to follow the semantic structure of the HTML elements Comments before each element or section of the page has been added for better accessibility
+Consolidated CSS selectors and properties, and organized them to follow the semantic structure of the HTML elements Added comments before each element or section of the page has been added for better accessibility.

 ## Page Setup